rust-lang/rfcs/text/0000-const-value-parameters.md

 syntax, constant expressions in parameter lists must be surrounded with `{}` braces.
 For convenience, these braces can be omitted if the expression is:

- 1. a literal or
+ 1. a primitive literal, or
  2. an identifier naming a constant.

-These exceptions are made because they are likely to be the most common cases, and because they seem to avoid placing any severe burden on the parser.
+These exceptions are made because they are likely to be the most common cases, and because they seem to be the easiest exceptions for the parser to handle.

 Examples: